rsdoiel/rsdoiel.github.io/library-terminology.md

     - is the international standard for metadata to support the preservation of digital objects and ensure their long-term usability.
 - [ProQuest](https://en.wikipedia.org/wiki/ProQuest) - ProQuest LLC is an Ann Arbor, Michigan-based global information-content and technology company[1] founded in 1938 as University Microfilms.
 - [PROV](https://en.wikipedia.org/wiki/PROV_(Provenance)) standard defines a data model that serializes provenance metadata.
 It is a [W3C](https://www.w3.org/TR/prov-overview/) standard.
-- [PURR](http://authors.library.caltech.edu/25887) - Persistant URL Resource Resolver
+- [PURR](http://authors.library.caltech.edu/25887) - Persistent URL Resource Resolver
     - Used by Caltech library for maintaining a persistent connection to web resources
     - [Detailed documentation](http://authors.library.caltech.edu/25887/1/purr.pdf)
 - [RDA](http://www.rda-jsc.org/rda.html)